G-Rath/gh-rr/README.md

 checked out branch when called without any flags or arguments.

-Like with `gh pr edit`, you can pass either a pull request number, url, or branch as the first argument, and can use the `--repo` flag to specify the repository the pull request you're targeting belongs to:
+Like with `gh pr edit`, you can pass either a pull request number, url, or branch as the first argument, and can use the `-R|--repo` flag to specify the repository the pull request you're targeting belongs to:

 ```shell